Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Introduction

 The knowledge base in our approach consists of one static part defined at design time and one dynamic part, which is constantly updated at runtime.
-To describe uncertainties in a rule-based manner, we create a \ac{dsl}. \revtext{Similar to previous works on robotic self adaptivity, our \ac{dsl} requires design time anticipation of which uncertainties might occur during runtime.
-However, for each anticipated symptom of uncertainty, our \ac{dsl} is able to define multiple possible sources, together with respective solution strategies.
-Thus, our system handles uncertainties where the specific source of an occurring symptom is unknown during runtime.} \revtext{To find the responsible \revtext{source} for the detected symptom, our approach performs a \ac{rca}.} \revtext{This allows us to resolve the uncertainty after identifying the root cause.} \revtext{Our \ac{dsl}} also allows to estimate which uncertainty should be handled first starting with the most critical \revtext{by categorizing} the symptoms in the three \ac{ros}-established criticality levels (ERROR, WARNING, OK)\footnote{\url{https://docs.ros.org/en/noetic/api/diagnostic_msgs/html/msg/DiagnosticStatus.html}}.
-With that, we can assure that uncertainties with a higher criticality level are fixed first.

-During runtime, our approach creates a live dependency graph of the managed system from a running \ac{ros} system.
-This will be constantly updated in the knowledge base.
-Based on this dependency graph, our planning algorithm is able to effectively select a strategy in order to adapt \ac{ros} nodes.
+For the static part, we create a \ac{dsl} that is inspired by Stitch \cite{CHENG20122860} and specifically designed for the needs of \ac{rsass} \cite{alberts_software_2025}.
+It describes failures and mitigation strategies in a rule-based manner and requires design-time anticipation of failures that might occur during runtime.
+Actually, for each anticipated failure, our \ac{dsl} is able to define multiple strategies to adapt different faulty components in the system that lead to the same failure.
+The dynamic part of our approach creates a live dependency graph of the managed system, which allows us to consider dependencies in the managed system and resolve a failure after identifying its root cause.
+We can prioritize which failure should be resolved first since our \ac{dsl} also allows us to categorize anticipated failures into three criticality levels.

-To prove that our approach solves the aforementioned problems of current self-adaptive robotics, we conduct an empirical evaluation with two robotic environments: (1) the commonly used benchmark SUAVE \cite{silva_suave_2023} and (2) a scenario of a perception use case.
-Since \acp{bt} are commonly used in robotics \cite{colledanchise_behavior_2018, ghzouli_behavior_2023}, we integrate our approach for the evaluation into the widely used BehaviorTree.CPP framework\footnote{https://www.behaviortree.dev/}.
+We empirically validate that our approach can solve the aforementioned problems of current self-adaptive robotics in experiments with two robotic environments: (1) the commonly used benchmark SUAVE \cite{silva_suave_2023} and (2) SUNSET \cite{wiedholz_sunset_2026}.
+Since \ac{ros} and \acp{bt} are commonly used in robotics \cite{colledanchise_behavior_2018, ghzouli_behavior_2023}, we implement our approach for the evaluation in \ac{ros} and the widely used BehaviorTree.CPP framework\footnote{https://www.behaviortree.dev/} ensuring easy access for the robotics community.